seldonian-framework/Tutorials/_tutorials/gridworld_RL_tutorial.md

 <div class="container p-3 my-2 border" style="background-color: #f3f4fc;">
 <h3 id="spec_object">Creating the specification object</h3>
 <p>
-Our goal is to create an <a href="https://seldonian-toolkit.github.io/Engine/build/html/_autosummary/seldonian.spec.RLSpec.html?highlight=rlspec#seldonian.spec.RLSpec">RLSpec</a> object, which will consist of everything we will need to run a Seldonian algorithm using the engine.
+Our goal is to create an <a href="https://seldonian-toolkit.github.io/Engine/build/html/_autosummary/seldonian.spec.RLSpec.html?highlight=rlspec#seldonian.spec.RLSpec">RLSpec</a> object (analogous to the <code class="codesnippet">SupervisedSpec</code> object), which will consist of everything we will need to run a Seldonian algorithm using the engine.
 Creating this object involves defining the behavior dataset, policy parameterization, any environment-specific parameters, and the behavioral constraints.
 </p>

 <p>
 In general, the manner in which the behavior data is generated is not important.
 In fact, generating data is not something a user will typically do using the engine.
 However, for this tutorial, we will generate synthetic data for reproducibility purposes.
 The data file we will create can be found here if you would like to skip this step: <a href="https://github.com/seldonian-toolkit/Engine/blob/main/static/datasets/RL/gridworld/gridworld_1000episodes.pkl">gridworld_1000episodes.pkl</a>.
 We will use the <a href="https://seldonian-toolkit.github.io/Engine/build/html/_autosummary/seldonian.RL.environments.gridworld.Gridworld.html#seldonian.RL.environments.gridworld.Gridworld">Gridworld</a> environment that is part of the Engine library.
-This environment defines a square gridworld of arbitrary size.
-The default size is 3 cells on a side, and the reward function is already programmed to match the description in Figure 1, so we can use this environment without modification.
-We will use an agent that adopts a uniform random <a href="https://seldonian-toolkit.github.io/Engine/build/html/_autosummary/seldonian.RL.Agents.Policies.Softmax.html#module-seldonian.RL.Agents.Policies.Softmax">DiscreteSoftmax</a> policy.
+This Python class implements a generalized version of the gridworld environment described in Figure 1.
+It defines a square gridworld of arbitrary size, where the default size and reward function match the description in Figure 1.
+Therefore, we can use this environment without modification.
+We will use an agent that adopts a <a href="https://seldonian-toolkit.github.io/Engine/build/html/_autosummary/seldonian.RL.Agents.Parameterized_non_learning_softmax_agent.Parameterized_non_learning_softmax_agent.html#seldonian.RL.Agents.Parameterized_non_learning_softmax_agent.Parameterized_non_learning_softmax_agent">uniform random softmax</a> policy.
 The weights of the policy are used to generate the action probabilities as in equation \eqref{policy_parameterization}.
 Because there are 9 states and 4 possible actions, there are a total of 36 weights.
 The behavior policy sets all of these weights to zero, such that the probability of each action after any observation is $p=0.25$, i.e., uniform random.
 </p>

 <p> We will use the <code class='codesnippet'>run_trial()</code> in the <a href="https://seldonian-toolkit.github.io/Engine/build/html/_autosummary/seldonian.RL.RL_runner.html">RL_runner</a> module to generate the data.
 A trial is a set of episodes.
-This function takes as input a dictionary where we provide the specification of the trial, such as the number of episodes, the environment, and the agent.
-Again, this step is only necessary for generating the data, which users will likely do outside of the Engine library.
+This function takes as input a dictionary where we provide the specification of the trial, such as the number of episodes, a function to create the environment, and a function to create the agent.
+The reason we provide functions to create the environment and agent instead of those objects themselves is so that we can create new instances of those objects in parallel processes to speed up the data generation process.
+Again, this step is only necessary for generating the data, which users will either not need to do or will potentially do outside of the Engine library.
 </p>
 <div>